kfigon/RandomGoCode/architecture/microservices/readme.md

 * `monitoring` - based on system's metrics, alerts when needed. infrastructure or application monitoring
 	* example: kibana, elk stack, nagios, graylog

+# antipatterns
+* micro monolith - not well defined boundaries, lots of features. do not  expand service boundaries
+* no well defined API
+	* consistend, versioned, platform agnostic
+* implement cross cutting last - that should be done in the beginning, because everyone will need to adjust to changes.
+This must be done first

+# breakinng the monolith
+* do the plan!
+* evolution - break in parts
+* strategies:
+	* rewrite :(
+	* new modules as services
+	* separate existing modules to services